Salt the Wound

 Salt the Wound was an American deathcore band from Cleveland, Ohio, formed in 2001.
 The band is signed to Rotten Records and have released three full-length studio albums.
-After the release of their debut album, Carnal Repercussions the band would continuously tour to an overwhelming extent, which led to their disbandment during the first half of 2010.
-With later negotiations, the group reformed in 2011 with original as well as new members releasing their next full-length studio album Kill the Crown.
+After releasing their debut album, Carnal Repercussions, the band toured to an overwhelming extent, leading to their disbandment during the first half of 2010.
+The group reformed in 2011 with original and new members, and released the album Kill the Crown.

 Biography

 Formation

-Salt the Wound was founded on September 11, 2001 as a duo by their original drummer, James Anthony Agrippe, and guitar player Mike Kawkabany.
-The group continued on as duo until 2003, where additional members joined and assumed the requirements of a full band.
-Vocalist Kevin Schafer was welcomed during this year, which then shortly led to these three recruiting Abe Zieleniec as the band's bassist and Jake Scott as another guitar player.
+Drummer James Anthony Agrippe and guitar player Mike Kawkabany founded Salt the Wound on September 11, 2001.
+The group remained a duo until 2003, when they formed a full band with additional members.
+Vocalist Kevin Schafer joined that year, and the three recruited bassist Abe Zieleniec and Jake Scott as another guitar player.

 Rotten Records and disestablishment

 The band released two EPs in 2004 and 2005 respectively, but did not record and release their demo that had them searching for a label until 2007, which led to Salt the Wound being signed to Rotten Records.
 Salt the Wound achieved underground success in 2008 through their debut studio album, Carnal Repercussions which attracted radio airplay as well as touring requests.
 By 2009, the album collectively sold 75,000 copies worldwide.
 By mid of 2009, the group finished recording their second full-length album, entitled Ares, which was released September 15, 2009 and features Matthew Wessoly, their final vocalist incepted into the band before their disbandment.

 On October 30, 2009, Salt the Wound announced that they were "hanging up the towel".
 They held a farewell tour at the beginning of 2010, holding their final show in the states in their hometown of Cleveland.